• Skip to Content

 L40 SOC 2030 Social Movements

-Social movements are collective efforts to produce political, economic and/or cultural change.
+Social movements are collective efforts to produce political, economic, and/or cultural change.
 This course draws on a range of historical and contemporary case studies to analyze such collective actions by interrogating distinctive aspects of movements and their associated campaigns.
-Key questions include: When and where do movements occur, who participates and why, how do protest strategies and tactics develop, how do police and other movement targets react to challenges to the status quo, and how can we assess the direct and indirect impacts of contention?
-Introductory level, no prerequisites.
+Key questions include: when and where do movements occur, who participates and why, how do protest strategies and tactics develop, how do police and other movement targets react to challenges to the status quo, and how can we assess the direct and indirect impacts of contention?
+No prerequisite.

 Credit 3 units.
 A&S IQ: SSC, SC, SD Arch: SSC Art: SSC BU: BA EN: S